luizsolely/springboot-picpay/README.md

 **Project based on [Fernanda Kipper's tutorial](https://www.youtube.com/watch?v=QXunBiLq2SM&ab), with additional modifications by me using the latest version of the [challenge](https://github.com/PicPay/picpay-desafio-backend).**

+# How to Access Swagger and Test the API
+**Accessing Swagger UI**

+You can access the documentation at 🔗[Swagger](https://springboot-picpay-production.up.railway.app/swagger-ui/index.html)

+**Testing API Endpoints**

+- Open Swagger UI in your browser.
+- Select an endpoint (e.g., /users, /transfer).
+- Click "Try it out" to enable editing.
+- Fill in the required parameters.
+- Click "Execute" to send the request.
+- Check the response at the bottom of the page.

 # Authentication API

 This project is an API built using **Java, Java Spring, H2 as the database.**